 Skip to main content

-Alabama · OCT
+Alabama · ODC

 Odor Control Certification in Alabama

-Get your Odor Control (OCT) certification online in Alabama through NISCR's self-paced deodorization program with a same-day certificate.
+Get your Odor Control (ODC) certification online in Alabama through NISCR's self-paced deodorization program with a same-day certificate.
 Odor control and deodorization are core skills after fire, water, mold, and biohazard events that are common in Alabama's humid, storm-prone climate.
 This online deodorization certification teaches Alabama technicians how to identify odor sources and apply the right neutralization methods.

 100% online & self-paced — your certificate the same day, anywhere in Alabama.